Hellenic Police: Crime Investigation and Prosecution & Foreign Persons Bureau

-The Crime Investigation and Prosecution Subdivisions and Departments mostly consist of Investigators, i.e. Deputy Lieutenants and Commissioned Officers (officers with a rank of Lieutenant II or higher) or Deputy Sergeants and Sergeants with Investigative Duties, while Constables, Deputy Sergeants and Sergeants without Investigative Duties who belong in these Services are usually part of the Units of Suppression and Prevention of Crime (Ο.Π.Κ.Ε.), the tactical support groups which aid investigators in executing operations (e.g.: raids, stakeouts, search warrants, arrest warrants etc), as well as the special motorcycle unit "Action" (Δράση), a patrolling unit in Attica and Thessaloniki which responds exclusively to severe crimes and crises with a much faster response time compared to regular patrol officers.
+Investigative Services mostly consist of Commissioned Officers (officers with a rank of Lieutenant II or higher) or lower-ranking officers with Investigative Duties, while Non-Investigative Personnel who belong in these Services are usually part of the Units of Suppression and Prevention of Crime (Ο.Π.Κ.Ε.), the tactical support groups which aid investigators in executing operations (e.g.: raids, stakeouts, search warrants, arrest warrants etc), as well as the special motorcycle unit "Action" (Δράση), a patrolling unit in Attica and Thessaloniki which responds exclusively to severe crimes and crises with a much faster response time compared to regular patrol officers.
 There are also Ο.Π.Κ.Ε.
-Units which are tasked with patrolling certain districts, and/or during certain hours, known for their high crime rates, in order to be instantly available to assist regular patrolling units of the Immediate Response Department during a riskier emergency, or to surveil repeat offenders and/or suspects of ongoing investigations and prevent them from engaging in more illicit activities.
+Units which are tasked with patrolling certain districts, and/or during certain hours, known for their high crime rates, in order to provide emergency tactical response in assistance to regular patrolling units during a riskier emergency, to conduct inspections for drugs and illegal firearms, or to surveil repeat offenders and/or suspects of ongoing investigations and prevent them from engaging in more illicit activities.
+Undercover investigators in civilian clothes may also participate in patrols, either on foot or with unmarked vehicles, in order to conduct similar inspections and surveillance operations.
 Patrolling Ο.Π.Κ.Ε.
-Units utilize specialized pickup trucks and large SUVs and consist of 3-4 officers per vehicle, at least one of which must have the rank of Sergeant or Deputy Lieutenant.
-They also have much heavier equipment and even store automatic weapons in their vehicles in case of serious emergencies.
+Units utilize specialized pickup trucks and large SUVs and have much heavier equipment, including automatic weapons, ballistic helmets and shields.
+Each unit consists of 3-4 officers per vehicle, at least one of which must have the rank of Sergeant or Deputy Lieutenant and acts as squad leader, while all the patrolling squads in a sector have a common senior field supervisor during each shift, usually with the rank of Lieutenant or Deputy Lieutenant.
 In Police Directorates without Prisoner Transport - Courtroom Police Departments, Ο.Π.Κ.Ε. covers these duties as well.
+They might additionally provide support in VIP protection and order measures enforcement.
 The functional profile of Ο.Π.Κ.Ε. bears notable similarity to the B and C Platoons of the LAPD Metropolitan Division in terms of duties, equipment and tactical procedures, although there is no evidence indicating that Ο.Π.Κ.Ε. was directly modeled after said U.S. units.